pumpncode/ai-flags/readme.md

 ---

 While the ratio is correct here (which could be a coincidence, considering that 2:3 is very common), the color codes are completely made up.
 It's also unclear why ChatGPT assumes we want to physically construct the flag and suggests getting a piece of fabric.
 The description on how to place the star on the flag is also inaccurate at best and just wrong at worst, the white star on the official flag does not "touch" the edge of any stripe, its height is actually just eight twelfths the height of the flag.
-And let's not about the fact that all of this not enough to create an accurate image of the flag.

 Here is the flag of Myanmar, as it is described by ChatGPT (SVG markup is written by us (the **vexillographer**)):

 ![Flag of Myanmar as described by ChatGPT](./images/flag-of-myanmar-chatgpt-vexillologist.svg)

-And here is the flag of Myanmar, as it is found on Wikipedia (Wikimedia Commons):
+And here is the actual flag of Myanmar, as it is found on Wikipedia (Wikimedia Commons):

 ![Wikipedia's flag of Myanmar](./images/flag-of-myanmar-wikipedia.svg)